jabolina/hyperfoil_setup/README.md

 Hyperfoil Setup
 =========

-Deploys Hyperfoil Controller and Agents
+Deploys Hyperfoil Controller

 Requirements
 ------------

-This role requires built [Hyperfoil](https://github.com/Hyperfoil/Hyperfoil).
+If you want to use unreleased version (from local machine) [Hyperfoil](https://github.com/Hyperfoil/Hyperfoil) must be already built.

 Dependencies
 ------------